Kernel-Dirichlet/codekritik/README.md

 4) Include Git repository metrics like churn
 5) Additional Documentation
 6) Dockerization
 7) Development of more informative metrics which intelligently aggregate and built on the existing ones

+## License

+This software is available under a **dual-license** model:

+1. **GNU Affero General Public License (AGPL) v3**:
+   - This software is open-source and licensed under the AGPL v3.
+   - You are free to use, modify, and distribute the software in open-source and non-commercial projects, provided that any modifications are also distributed under the AGPL license and made available to the public.

+   For more details, see the [LICENSE](./LICENSE) file.

+2. **Commercial License**:
+   - If you intend to use this software in a **commercial application** or as part of a proprietary product, you must obtain a commercial license.
+   - The commercial license allows you to use the software without the obligation to release your modifications under the AGPL.

+   To inquire about commercial licensing, please contact:

+   - **Email**: elliottdev93@gmail.com
+   - **Website**: TBD

+By using this software for commercial purposes without a commercial license, you are in violation of the terms of this repository.